Lewis Carroll: Photography (1856–1880)

 His pictures of children were taken with a parent in attendance and many of the pictures were taken in the Liddell garden because natural sunlight was required for good exposures.
 Dodgson also found photography to be a useful entrée into higher social circles.
 During the most productive part of his career, he made portraits of notable sitters such as John Everett Millais, Ellen Terry, Maggie Spearman, Dante Gabriel Rossetti, Julia Margaret Cameron, Michael Faraday, Lord Salisbury, and Alfred Tennyson.

 By the time that Dodgson abruptly ceased photography (1880, after 24 years), he had established his own studio on the roof of Tom Quad, created around 3,000 images, and become an amateur master of the medium, though fewer than 1,000 images have survived time and deliberate destruction.
 He stopped taking photographs because keeping his studio working was too time-consuming.
 He used the wet collodion process; commercial photographers who started using the dry-plate process in the 1870s took pictures more quickly.
 He often altered his photographs through blurring techniques or by painting over them.
-He exerted his agency of this craft by literally rewriting the text created by the image to produce a new dialogue about childhood.
 However, popular taste changed with the advent of Modernism, affecting the types of photographs that he produced.